CiaranCrowley/MyGamesList/README.md

 > Checked means ongoing

 -  [x] Site Header
 -  [x] Authentication (Look into SHA1 settings on Google Sign in Option in Sign-in Methods on Firebase)
+-  [x] Sign up, Login, email and password reset, ect, all set up
 -  [] DB Integration
 -  [] List views of popular, new, ect. games
 -  [] User can add games to lists
 -  [] User can record start and end dates, hours played, score, ect.
 -  [] Firebase Hosting?

 ## Purpose